Scholars Learning Community

 Each of the six residential colleges at Binghamton University has a Faculty Master -- a tenured professor who oversees the learning that occurs in the residence halls.
 Professor Mark Reisinger is the Faculty Master of Newing College and has an office right inside the Chenango Champlain Collegiate Center above the Newing College Dining Hall.

-Up to six sophomore/junior/senior Scholars serve as leaders of and mentors to the freshmen Scholars and live in Endicott Hall.
-These volunteers are known as the Scholars Leadership Community.
+Approximately ten sophomore/junior/senior Scholars serve as mentors to the freshmen Scholars and live in the same buildings as other Scholars.

-Each year a graduating Scholar is hired as a Teaching Assistant (Graduate Assistant) (GA) in the Scholars Program.
-The Scholars GA helps teach SCHL127 and SCHL227, helps oversee the programming aspects of the Scholars Learning Community and acts as an advisor for freshmen Scholars.
+Each year a graduate of the Scholars Program or a senior Scholar is hired as a Teaching Assistant in the Scholars Program.
+The Scholars Teaching Assistant helps teach SCHL127 and SCHL227, helps oversee the programming aspects of the Scholars Program, and serves as an adviser for freshmen Scholars.

-All residential communities have several professionals with a Bachelors or Masters degree living in each community, called Resident Directors (RDs) and Assistant Resident Coordinators.
+All residential communities have several professionals with a Bachelor's or Master's degree living in each community, called Resident Directors (RDs) and Assistant Resident Coordinators (ARC).
 RDs and ARCs are there to assist students in many different ways.
-Unique to the Scholars Learning Community, is an RD and ARC who are dedicated to the concept of a Community of Scholars and the Scholars Learning Community.
+Unique to the Scholars Learning Community, are an RD and ARC who are dedicated to the concept of the Scholars Learning Community.